 Thanks to the DC Out terminals, it is possible to power additional peripherals (for example, a home router or a smart home server) that do not understand passive PoE.

 The voltage at the DC Out terminals, when powered from AC220V, is 24V, when connected via PoE IN, it is equal to the incoming voltage at the time of backup power (battery) - 12V.

 Be careful, not all routers can be powered from 24V voltage.
 As a rule, most of them use complete power supplies with a rated current of 9-12V.
 To lower the voltage to an acceptable level, you can use a DC-DC buck converter.

-Only devices that support power using passive PoE technology can be connected to the switch.
+Only devices that support passive PoE power can be connected to the switch.

 More detailed specifications and other models of Ethernet switches from JetHome can be seen on the page in the store.